 A problem that the restaurant industry faces in reducing meat consumption is that vegetarianism, in the eyes of meat eaters, has been given a "less tasty" label.
 Italian cuisine offers an abundance of vegetarian

-flavours, and we are keen to use this to create a menu where the vegetarian options are centre pieces of the menus and aren't just "an option for vegetarians" but in fact are the highlights of the menu.
+flavours, and we are keen to use this to create a menu where the vegetarian options are centre pieces of the menu rather than "an option for vegetarians".

 THE SUGO SUSTAINABILITY RATING